 If you or a family member has been arrested for a criminal offense in an out-of-state jurisdiction and require defense counsel to navigate the extradition process, contact our team of experienced Los Angeles criminal defense attorneys for an initial consultation.

-We have decades of experience in representing California residents who are facing interstate extradition.
+We have decades of experience representing California residents facing interstate extradition.

 Eisner Gorin LLP is a top-rated criminal defense law firm with a track record of success.

 We are located at 1875 Century Park E #705, Los Angeles, CA 90067 and 14401 Sylvan St #112 Van Nuys, CA 91401.
 Contact us for a consultation at (310) 328-3776.